nathancarter/group-explorer/help-src/rf-um-os-options.md

 ## Viewing the object

 A symmetry object (unlike multiplication tables and cycle graphs) is a three-dimensional structure.
-Thus you can click and drag on the view to rotate it in three-dimensional space.
+Thus you can click and drag [one-finger drag] on the view to rotate it in three-dimensional space; you can right-click and drag [two-finger drag] to translate it; and you can use the mouse wheel [pinch open/close] to zoom in and out.
 This lets you see all sides of the object, and seeing it in motion can give you a better mental picture of it.

 ## Choosing which object to view